S5 Ep82: How To Impress Recruiters and What 10,000 Interviews Reveal

 Kelly 1:52

 So let's get into our conversation today about making that search process stronger.
-So in your experience, what sets a truly strategic hiring process apart from one that simply fills a role?
+In your experience, what sets a truly strategic hiring process apart from one that simply fills a role?

 Gail Freeman 2:04